 They say that necessity is the mother of all invention and in most circumstances it’s probably correct.
 But not when it comes to the creation of new recipes.
 At least not in my kitchen, most often it’s stubbornness that is the mother of all new recipes.
 Perhaps you’re like me and were raised with the notion to waste not, want not.
 In my kitchen, I’m always looking for new ways to stretch the ingredients I’ve got on hand, like last week’s banana French toast muffins.
 Well today’s recipe is another frugal fix, making the most from what I’ve got and this week what I’ve got is leftover chili, but trust me this chili cheese polenta bake is leftovers that your family will actually want to eat!

 The base of this dish is polenta.
 For any of y’all not familiar with polenta, let’s just say polenta is the Italian cousin of good old southern grits.
 Both are made from coarse ground cornmeal that’s then cooked into a creamy corn porridge.
-There are other slight differences between the two and if you’d like to know more about it, you should check out this article on The Kichn which is full of good info.
+There are other slight differences between the two.
 The polenta base of today’s chili cheese polenta retains a creaminess, but the sides and the bottom get a lovely crisp edge thanks to being baked in cast iron.

 After a quick bake to set the polenta, it’s then topped with 1 3/4 cups leftover chili.
 (Now, if you really wanted, you could substitute one can of chili and I won’t judge you.
 Some days even food bloggers like me, who love to cook, are so worn out that we go for convenience and topple into bed at 6:30 with all our clothes on, on top of the covers, and fall asleep in spite of the fact that our kids are laying in the same bed watching Sponge Bob at an incredibly loud volume and bickering with each other.
 Just you know, for example.)
 Top the polenta and chili with some shredded cheddar cheese and crushed nacho chips for added crunch and it goes back into the oven.
 Serve it up with sour cream, cilantro, salsa, or jalapenos and you’ve stretched less than two cups of chili into a gorgeous main dish that will serve your whole family.